 You’ve seen concrete interior floors in such bad shape that your first thought was to rip them out and start over.
 But there’s an easier approach.
-Self-leveling toppings or self-leveling overlays can be poured over concrete surfaces you didn’t think were salvageable, saving time and money.
+You can pour self-leveling toppings or self-leveling overlays over concrete surfaces you didn’t think were salvageable, saving time and money.

 “It’s faster and easier than pouring new concrete,” says Paul Koury, president of Westcoat Specialty Coating Systems.
 Westcoat manufactures the Level-It family of self-leveling toppings.

 “If you get the right mixer, the right gauge rake and the right roller, it’s quick and easy to apply this stuff,” says Joe Zingale, flooring group specialist at CTS Cement Manufacturing Corp., referring to his company’s Tru line of self-levelers.

 “I would venture to say that 75 percent of designers aren’t aware that you can put down a quarter- or half-inch cement topping and then polish or grind it and seal it like you can with concrete,” says Koury.

 “There are a lot of things you can do with this product to decorate it,” says Rich Cofoid, senior marketing and product line manager at Increte Systems/Euclid Chemical.
 “You can integrally color it, polish it or apply concrete dyes, acid stains and water-based stains.”

 Many manufacturers now have products with aggregate, or you can broadcast your own.